Drawing Hands by M.C. Escher (1948)

 I found some explanation on how to script JMX in jconsole with BeanShell or with Groovy.
 It’s a good approach but:

-It turns out that it is straightforward to write such scripts using JRuby and Java 5 or later.
 To keep things simple, let say I want to write a script which will be called periodically to run the garbage collector on a long-running Java application.

 First let use jconsole as our long-running application.
 We will start jconsole with all the System properties required to manage its JVM through JMX/RMI connector: